 Early warning system has been specified and safe evacuation sites have been identified along with evacuation plans for vulnerable districts in accordance to their vulnerability.
-Moreover, an elaborated coordination mechanism has been worked out in which roles and responsibilities of government departments/ offices have been identified in details.
-Thus various committees have also been constituted at district level.
+Moreover, an elaborated coordination mechanism has been worked out in which roles and responsibilities of government departments/ offices have been identified in detail.
+Various committees have also been constituted at district level.